gfraiteur/mortality/rendered/Belgium_en.md

 year-to-year variation of death rate for the 65-84 age group until the 1960s.

-What happened that a situation that would have been normal in 2010 now cause major disruptions of our societies?
+What happened that a death rate by age group that would have been normal in 2010 now cause major disruptions of our societies?

-Several psychological, sociological and technological explanations could be proposed, but they would be outside of the scope of an article focusing on analysis of mortality data only.
+An element of answer is that disruptions were imposed to prevent higher mortality, i.e. based on *expectations* of mortality and not based on historical data.
+It would be more fair to judge the efficiency of political action by the *avoided* mortality rather than by the actual mortality, which means that we would need to compare actual mortality with expected mortality for the COVID-19 epidemic in Belgium.
+It will not be possible to evaluate the impact of the lockdowns until the epidemic is completely finished.
+Until such analysis is possible, we can only reason based on actual mortality.

-What historic data can show is that both the death rate and the year-to-year deviation from the “normal” death rate have constantly decreased since the 1950s.
-Epidemic events that would have gone almost unnoticed a few decades ago now clearly stand out from noise.
+Historic data clearly shows both the death rate and the year-to-year deviation from the expected death rate

-A second learning of this article is to challenge the believe that the 85+ age group is the most affected by the COVID19 epidemic.
-In terms of absolute mortality, this is true that this group is the most affected.
-But this group is affected by *any* epidemic or weather condition.
-Crudely said, this age group dies anyway any time there is an exceptional event – every second year or so.
-If you look at the relative increase of the death rate, the 85+ age group is twice less affected than the 75-74 one.
-If you look at the deviation from the expectation, we find that such deviation was still usual in 2010 where we have to look in the 1960s for the other age groups.
+have constantly decreased since the 1950s.
+This constant reduction of risk may have major sociological, psychological and political implications.
+Rulers and politicians alike have instrumentalized fear for centuries to control populations, and instrumentalized victims to justify their oppressive policies and consolidation of power.
+With an increasingly lower tolerance to the risk of dying, the political opportunity to instrument epidemics is also growing.
+This effect is amplified by the simple fact that the number of older voters is growing and politicians have a record of implementing short-sighted strategies just to win more votes.

+We have seen that 2020 can be compared to 2010 in terms of absolute mortality.
+We should also compare 2020 to past years using other
+criteria: quality of life, actuation of civic rights, possibility to die in dignity, social justice, respect of the State of Law, freedom of speech, … When last did we see similar regressions in Belgium?
+We would probably need to look back to 1940-1945.

+Are we willing to live in wartime conditions to maintain a mortality under what would be acceptable just one or two decades ago?
+What it the acceptable risk?
+When should we stop accepting restrictions to live in the name of reducing risk?

+Once the COVID-19 epidemic will belong to the past, once will be able to estimate the real costs and benefits of the lockdowns, these questions will become unavoidable.

+It has been repeated *ad nauseam* that the economics must not prevail over human life.
+This oversimplified moral imperative has been used to justify the sacrifice of small businesses, students and other segments of the population, or the air transportation industry.
+It must be questioned.
+At least, the media should return it to a few mega companies in industries like food, oil, tobacco or pharmacy – to see if really still applies to everybody.

+The real question of 2020 is rather: should mere biological survival prevail over the possibility a fully human life, a human life with friends, family, sports, politics, arts, religion, … all the facets that make life really human.